radical-cybertools/radical.pilot/docs/source/user_guide/multiple_commands.rst

 ***************************************************

-There are scenarios in which you might want to execute more than one command in a  Task.
+There are scenarios in which you might want to execute more than one command in a task.
 For example, you might have to create and change into a directory or load a module or a specific version of a software package before you call your *main* executable.

-In RADICAL-Pilot this can be easily achieved by using ``/bin/bash`` as the executable in the :class:`radical.pilot.TaskDescription` and either pass a shell script directly as a string argument or transfer a shell script file as part of the Task.
+In RADICAL-Pilot this can be easily achieved by using ``/bin/bash`` as the executable in the :class:`radical.pilot.TaskDescription` and either pass a shell script directly as a string argument or transfer a shell script file as part of the task.
 The former works well for a small set of simple commands, while the second works best for more complex scripts.

 Using ``/bin/bash`` as Executable